Overview

 • Introduction provides adequate context to understand the topic and the argument presented in the article

-• Conclusion is fully developed and considers the broader implications or applications of the argument presented in the article
+• Conclusion is fully developed and considers the broader implications of the article’s argument

-• The summary displays evidence of carefully and effectively chosen vocabulary
+• The summary displays evidence of effectively chosen vocabulary

-• The summary draws upon and correctly cites from the article in either MLA or APA style
+• The summary uses quotes and/or paraphrases effectively and draws upon and correctly cites from the article in either MLA or APA style

 Honor Code Guidelines

-You are on your honor to complete the writing of the essay without the assistance of others and without using any information from sources other than the reading provided.
-Even though you have not yet matriculated at Rice University, your work in this examination is covered by the Rice Honor Code, which provides that you do this work without assistance from anyone else.
-Receiving any aid from others--for example, obtaining ideas or input on the content, soliciting opinions on your ideas or writing, discussing the topic with others, having someone edit or proofread your essay, or submitting an essay that someone else has written--are all examples of academic fraud.
+You are on your honor to complete the writing of the summary without the assistance of others (including ChatGPT or other AI tools) and without using any information from sources other than the reading provided.
+Even though you have not yet matriculated at Rice University, your work in this placement task is covered by the Rice Honor Code, which provides that you do this work without assistance from anyone else.
+Receiving any aid from others--for example, obtaining ideas or input on the content, soliciting opinions on your ideas or writing, discussing the topic with others, having someone edit or proofread your essay, or submitting a summary that someone else has written--are all examples of academic fraud.
 Academic fraud is punished by penalties up to and including expulsion from the university.
+(Note: Students have had their admission to Rice revoked in the past for academic fraud on the FWA.
+Please follow the stated guidelines.)

 If you are unsure what constitutes plagiarism, click here.
-You will also be provided some guidance on properly documenting your sources when you download the essay topic.
+You will also be provided some guidance on proper documentation when you download the essay topic.

 The following is a brief excerpt from Rice's Honor Code booklet to help you understand how the Honor Code is viewed at Rice: